-- Prepare and validate Grant Inventory Worksheet and complete the CoC registration Formatted: Line spacing: Multiple 1.15 li - Assist new and renewal applicants in completing CoC project applications by providing technical assistance and feedback - · Coordinate scoring and ranking of applications - Complete and submit CoC collaborative application - Submit System Performance Measures and LSA data c.
+- Prepare and validate Grant Inventory Worksheet and complete the CoC registration process - Assist new and renewal applicants in completing CoC project applications by providing technical assistance and feedback - Coordinate scoring and ranking of applications - Complete and submit CoC collaborative application - Submit System Performance Measures and LSA data - Collaborate with NC BoS CoC Regional Committees to gather and compile Point-in-Time (PIT) and Housing Inventory Chart (HIC) data.
+Complete the HIC and submit with PIT to HUD Homeless Data Exchange.

+c.
 Written Standards